 by Steve Cornell

-Along similar lines, British sociologist Anthony Giddens suggested that, “rather than entering a period of post-modernity, we are moving into one in which the consequences of modernity are becoming more radicalized and universalized than before.”
+Along similar lines, British sociologist Anthony Giddens suggested that, “rather than entering a period of post-modernity, we are moving into one in which the consequences of modernity are becoming more radicalized and universalized than before” (The Consequences of Modernity, p.
+3).
 Accordingly, it could be said that we are living in most-modern times instead of post-modern.

 Whatever label one chooses, western culture in particular has experienced some significant changes that effect gospel ministry.
 For the purpose of this article, these changes will be explored in relation to modernity.